Acne | Mole Removal | Mole Mapping

 Let’s be honest, we all want perfect skin and to look our very best at all times.
 We’re here to help you.
 At Refine Clinic, Dr. Natalia Bratu is familiar with most dermatology issues from Acne, Moles and Eczema to skin cancers.
-She is a registered IMC doctor who has 15 years experience in Medicine.
+She is a registered IMC doctor who has 15 years of experience in Medicine.

 Scarring is most likely to take place when someone has severe acne.
 This will ultimately caus a lack of confidence.

-Many people who haven’t found over the counter products to be effective have contacted us for advice.
+Many people who haven’t found over-the-counter products to be effective have contacted us for advice.
 Treatments can take between to 2-3 months but once they get to work, they are very effective.
 Your recommended treatment plan is subject to how severe your acne is.
 This will all be discussed with you during a consultation with Natalia.

 One of our most popular treatments is Mole Removal.
 For this treatment we use the Cryotherapy method, using the Cryopen.

 Moles are also known as melanocytic naevi.
 They are skin lesions that are usually brown or dark red in color.
 They can be harmless, but can also be quite dangerous if they turn cancerous.

 Look for the following changes in any moles you have: